Contributing#

 Create a branch#

-It is likely that the default branch name is main or master.
+It is likely that the repository’s default branch name is main or master.
 This is the development branch for PyAnsys projects.
-For more information, see Branch model.
+For more information, see Branching model.

-You must implement new contributions in a different branch and then Create a pull request so that you can merge these changes into the main branch.
+You must implement new contributions in a different branch and then Create a pull request so that these changes can later be merged into the repository’s main branch.

 git checkout -b <new branch name>